 Most people with RA have seropositive RA.
-This means that they have a substance known as anti-cyclic citrullinated peptide (anti-CCP) antibodies, or rheumatoid factor, in their blood.
-A doctor can confirm a diagnosis of seropositive RA by testing for this substance.
+This means that they have a substance known as anti-cyclic citrullinated peptide (anti-CCP) antibodies in their blood.
+They also have another antibody known as rheumatoid factor.
+A doctor can confirm a diagnosis of seropositive RA by testing for these antibodies.

-However, they may develop antibodies at a later stage in life.
+Some people with seronegative RA test positive for antibodies at a later date.
 If this occurs, the doctor will change their diagnosis to seropositive RA.
-Seronegative RA is much less common than seropositive RA.
+Seronegative RA is less common than seropositive RA.

-In this article, learn about the symptoms of and treatment options for seronegative RA.
+In this article, learn about the symptoms of seronegative RA and how it differs from seropositive RA.

 The symptoms of seronegative RA are similar to those of seropositive RA.

 - tenderness, swelling, and redness in the joints